peterlin456/Grocery-List-Manager/GroupProject/Docs/UserManual.md

 #### 2.3 Grocery List
 ---
 In the grocery list, the user can manage the items on the grocery list.
 On the left, there are checkboxes for the user to choose item(s) for "Delete".
 The topmost checkbox can be clicked to check off all items or uncheck all items if they are all checked.
 On the top right, there is a menu with three options "Search Item Type", "Add Item", and "Delete".
 If the user wishes to return to "Grocery List Manager", the arrow on the top left will send them back.
+The maximum quantity for an item is 999999.

 #### 2.3.1 Search Item Type
 ---